jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 (`describe-mode`), `C-h f` (`describe-function`), and `C-h v` (`describe-variable`), and `C-h a` (`apropos-command`).

-[^ELPA]:  I didn’t find out about package.el until much later, and I preferred to download and install packages manually at that time, so `markdown-mode` never made it into ELPA.
+[^ELPA]:  I didn't find out about package.el until much later, and I preferred to download and install packages manually at that time, so `markdown-mode` never made it into ELPA.